sunface/rust-by-practice/Readme.md

 - more topics and exercises，specially for the hard part of Rust，e.g lifetime、smart pointers、threads 、async/.await etc
 - difficulty from easy to hard，it will minimize the gap between learning and using in projects
-- up-to-date, e.g features which added in Rust 1.58 also have the corresponding exercises in `exercise.rs`
+- up-to-date, e.g features which added in Rust 1.59 also have the corresponding exercises in `practice.rs`
-- Both `course.rs` and `exercise.rs` are designed according to the CS courses in college，so quliaty is the most important factor
+- Both `course.rs` and `practice.rs` are designed according to the CS courses in college，so quliaty is the most important factor
+- real practices